 |Blaze Cast Aluminum Kamado Grill||Buy on Blaze Grills|

 A beautiful looking Kamado in the style of the popular BGE and KJ.
 The big difference being the Blaze Kamado is made from inch and a quarter thick aluminum.
 And although this alone makes this Kamado stand out, making it from aluminum has given it the ability to improve on a feature where most ceramic kamados let themselves down.
 The improvement is having a tongue and groove seal between the lid and the body.
 Meaning no need for the inevitable replacement of the gasket due to wear and tear most kamado users have come to accept.

-When I first saw the Caliber Pro Kamado I thought, wow, an alien vessel has just landed in the back yard.
-This space age look also comes with some great features.
-The one they seem to be proud of the most is their patent-pending ﬂue-way system which moves the heat in a circular path before leaving via a vent.
+When I first saw the Caliber Pro Kamado I thought, wow, an alien vessel has just landed in the backyard.
+This space-age look also comes with some great features.
+The one they seem to be proud of the most is their patent-pending ﬂue-way system.
+This moves the heat in a circular path before leaving via a vent.
 The reason for this is for better moisture retention.

-Another feature I particularly like is the side charcoal cage and rotisserie system, that lets you get the meat closer to the hot coals – Another system that is patent-pending.
+Another feature I particularly like is the side charcoal cage and rotisserie system.
+It lets you get the meat closer to the hot coals – another system that is patent-pending.